gihrig/dotfiles/README.md

 ### Installing plugins

-On the first run, all required plugins should automaticaly by installed by [lazy.nvim](https://github.com/folke/lazy.nvim), a plugin manager for neovim.
+On the first run, all required plugins should automatically by installed by [lazy.nvim](https://github.com/folke/lazy.nvim), a plugin manager for neovim.

 All plugins are listed in [plugins.lua](./config/nvim/lua/plugins.lua).
 When a